kannans89/RustRepo/08_Strings/08_Strings.md

 }
 ```
+//explain code here

-output of the code is  `Howdy TutorialsPoint`
+The output of the above code will be   `Howdy TutorialsPoint`

 We can also use String::from() method to convert a string literal to string object type as shown.
 We are appending another string to original string using push_str method.